s1monw/hammertime/README.md

 # With a Hammer in your Hand...
 ElasticSearch
 #####################################################################################
 ```
-The ultimat 'no slides no bullshit' introduction to ElasticSearch
+The ultimate `no slides no bullshit` introduction to ElasticSearch

 Run
 ```bash
 ./bin/setup.sh
 ```

-and then go through 'hammer_it.sh' and let ElasticSearch show it's potential
+and then go through `hammer_it.sh` and let ElasticSearch show it's potential
 and awesomeness.

+This introduction will make heavy use of elasticsearch tooling like [stream2es](https://github.com/elasticsearch/stream2es)
+or [kibana-dashboard](https://github.com/elasticsearch/kibana-dashboard) as well as online data fetch from twitter via your
+personal twitter account.
+In order to go through all the examples you should have a reasonable internet connection.